Chart Color Schemes

 Glenroy has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 51 projects likely to impact the region.
-Notable projects include Glenroy Structure Plan, Banksia Gardens Social Housing Development, 71 May Street Townhouses, and 60 Daley Street Townhouses.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 51 projects likely to impact the area.
+Key projects include Glenroy Structure Plan, Banksia Gardens Social Housing Development, 71 May Street Townhouses, and 60 Daley Street Townhouses.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.